 Shortbread Linzer Cookies with Raspberry Jam

-So far, 2020 has brought me three of the best, most exciting things in the whole world: 1. a finally-perfected recipe for nut-free shortbread linzer cookies.
-2. the announcement of a new Tame Impala album. and 3. the future title of Mrs. Hunt-Broka.
+So far, 2020 has brought me three of the best things in the whole world.
+1. A finally-perfected recipe for linzers.
+2. The announcement of a new Tame Impala album.
+And 3.
+The future title of Mrs. Hunt-Broka.
 (Or does Broka-Hunt sound better?
 Ahhhh so many things to decide!)

 So yeah, I’m pretty much stoked out of my damn mind!
 I’ve been looking down at my ring finger every few seconds since it was slipped on my finger late Saturday night.
 It’s so pretty!!!

-The night of our engagement included perfect Bolognese, lots of laughs at a local comedy club, a parking lot engagement, celebration bourbon shots, a first rough draft of our ultimate wedding playlist, and of course, Marc asking, “You said yes, right?” approximately one hundred times before we went to sleep that night.
+The night of our engagement included perfect Bolognese, lots of laughs, a parking lot engagement, celebration bourbon shots, a first rough draft of our ultimate wedding playlist, and of course, Marc asking, “You said yes, right?” approximately one hundred times before we went to sleep that night.
 I can’t wait to get all crotchety and senile with this dude.

 And now that we’ve officially called/texted/social media-ed every person we know to tell them the news, I’m ready to create the *official* Hunt-Broka (Broka-Hunt?)
 Wedding Pinterest board.
 Marc, you’re the ketchup to my french fries, and I love you! 😛